nystudio107/craft-code-field/docs/docs/index.md

 Using this, you can control every aspect of the Code Field editor.

+## Converting Existing Fields

+You can convert existing Craft CMS [Plain Text](https://craftcms.com/docs/4.x/plain-text-fields.html) fields, [Code Mirror](https://plugins.craftcms.com/code-mirror) fields, [Simple Text](https://plugins.craftcms.com/simple-text) fields, or other text/code fields to Code Field fields just by changing the field type to **Code**.

+All of your existing content will be left intact after converting them over.

 ## Using Code Field

 Use the Code Field as you would any other Craft CMS field.